pranav-ganesh/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Both fields are compulsory
     * Pros: Easier to implement.
-    * Cons: User has to choose how many persons to be displayed every time.
+    * Cons: User has to choose how many contacts to be displayed every time.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Since there is little reason for telemarketers sort persons
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Since there is little reason for telemarketers sort contacts
 by categories other than "Gender" and "Called", those are the only categories supported by the filter command.
 </div>